slavon1265/kryshtal_viacheslav_test_task/README.md

-# PULS test task
+# PULS test task Solution from Kryshtal Viacheslav

-This is a test task for FE position
+## Description

+* Implemented base solution according to task requirements;
+* Grouped and improved components tree by reduce the load on components;
+* Added better typing for components, data layers entities and hooks;
+* Covered implemented feature with unit tests for component (LoanList) and hook (useLoanTabs);

 ## How to run locally